Virus Info

 • 192.168.0.0 with the subnet mask 255.255.0.0

 The above addresses can not be used on, or accessed from, the Internet.
-So how can, do you communicate?
+So how can, how do, you communicate?
 Through the router.
 It will have the original IP address that your ISP assigned to you.
 The router will translate and "route" the messages to and from the correct machine.

 • AVG Resident Protection